Set : Paying for College

 - Student Aid on the Web (U.S. Department of Education)

-Regardless of which college or university you are interested in attending, you should speak with the scholarship office.
+Regardless of which college or university a student is interested in attending, they should speak with the scholarship office.
 Many colleges offer scholarships and some tuition waivers without regard to immigration status.
-You should directly contact the organization that offers those specific scholarships and ask if you meet the criteria to apply.
+Students should directly contact the organization that offers those specific scholarships and ask if they meet the criteria to apply.